• Skip to primary navigation

 risen dough dumped out, divided in two and shaped into loaves.

-Dump out the risen dough and shape into loaves.
+Dump dough and shape into loaves.

 • Cover to let rise until doubled.